 The Three Peaks Walk passes the hill on the eastern side.
 You can easily pick up the long distance trail to extend your walk.
 Follow the trail east and it will take you up to Maes Knoll Iron Age hill fort.

 At the western end you can pick up the Monarch's Way.
 Following it north will take you to the Barrow Gurney Reservoirs and Long Ashton.
-Heading south will take you to the lovely Chew Valley Lake and Blagdon Lake.
+Heading south will take you towards the lovely Chew Valley Lake, Litton Reservoir and Blagdon Lake.